ehsansade/Sentiment-Analysis/README.md

 negative respect to the topic (iPhone 5).
 Below is the details:

 	pos=16.4%
-	neutral=12.6%
 	neg=71%

-For cnet.com, we collected 37 comments in total where 5 of them were labeled neutral, 7 positive, and 25 of them were labelled negative.
-Below is the details:

-	pos=19%
-	neutral=13.5
-	neg=67%

-Even if our dataset is limited, our results are relatively consistent across both websites.
-The average results considering the data from both websites are:

-	pos=17.7%
-	neutral=13.05%
-	neg=69%

 ## Observations

-Above results show how people thought about the new iPhone release after its demo on September 12, 2012 and it does not reflect the developer's opinion.
+Above results show how people thought about the iPhone X release after its demo on September 12, 2017 and it does not reflect the developer's opinion.

-## Part II: Analyzing Amazon Reviews:
-In Nov 2014, I was contacted by Eliza Suzuki when we worked on the problem of extracting reviews for Amazon product and compute their sentiments.
-Eliza's goal was to see if there is any difference between Amazon stars and real people reviews.
-We focused on reviews about "George Foreman GRP99" product.
-For sentiment computation we used vaderSentiment library (https://pypi.python.org/pypi/vaderSentiment/0.5).

-For more technical details please visit the article we published here: www.aioptify.com/crawling.php.

-## Part III: Analyzing Macys Reviews:
-In Nov 2014, we also got interested in extracting Macys reviews for "George Foreman GRP99" product.
-The challenge with Macys website was that we couldn't use "urllib" module anymore due to content nature of the Macys website.
-So, we ended up using PhantomJS for crawling the website (http://phantomjs.org/).

-For more technical details please visit the article we published here: www.aioptify.com/crawling.php.

-If you have any question regard to this project, please drop me a note @ "k DOT jahanbakhsh AT gmail DOT com".
+If you have any question regard to this project, please contact me @ "ehsan DOT sadeghi AT gmail DOT com".